 Katherine was born in Glasgow on the 12th November 1975.
 She now lives by the Thames, near to the GB Rowing Squad base.
 She travels home to Scotland whenever possible where her family live in Edinburgh.
-Her sister Sarah lives in Beverley, East Yorkshire with her partner Steph.
+Her sister Sarah lives in Beverley, East Yorkshire with her partner Steph and son Seth.

-Katherine graduated in law from Edinburgh University, then went on to achieve an MPhil in Medical Law and Medical Ethics from Glasgow University, and is currently studying the sentencing of homicide for a PhD at King’s College, University of London.
+Katherine graduated in law from Edinburgh University, then went on to achieve an MPhil in Medical Law and Medical Ethics from Glasgow University, and in May 2013 completed a PhD in the sentencing of homicide at King’s College, University of London.

 Katherine took up rowing at Edinburgh University in 1993 and made such good progress she was awarded the Eva Bailey Trophy as their most outstanding female athlete in 1996 and again in 1997 when she won her first international Gold medal at the U23 World Rowing Championships.